Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 ## Exporting Profile Data from Slingshot

-Slingshot users may need or - be legally compelled - to export data.
-When providing data exports, Slingshot guarantees that data privacy is protected to the extent required by global data privacy laws.
+Slingshot users may need or - be legally compelled - to export profile data.
+When providing data exports, Slingshot guarantees that data privacy is protected to the extent required by global data privacy laws, including the General Data Protection Regulation (GDPR).

 Read below to learn who is authorized to export profile data from Slingshot and how, and what type of data can be exported.